Internal Revenue Code Section 911

 - The individual must have changed his or her tax home from the U.S to the foreign country.

 If either the Bona Fide Resident or Physical Presence test is satisfied, a U.S. person working outside the U.S. could save substantial amounts in U.S. income tax on foreign source income.
 In addition, a U.S. taxpayer may deduct the following housing expenses:

 - Utility expenses (excluding telephone and cable television expenditures).

 - Costs of household repairs.

 - Costs of renting furniture and accessories.

 - Temporary lodging costs.

-If you are currently or will be working outside the U.S. for your employer or for your own company, let the international tax attorneys at Diosdi Ching & Liu, LLP provide you with a comprehensive plan to reduce your global taxes.
+If you are currently or will be working outside the U.S. for your employer or for your own company, let the international tax attorneys at Diosdi & Liu, LLP provide you with a comprehensive plan to reduce your global taxes.
 Contact us now for a consultation!